MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 - [Azure Bicep](/azure/azure-resource-manager/bicep/)
 - [Terraform](./automation-infrastructure.md#automate-deployments-with-terraform)

 These technologies use a *declarative* approach.
-This lets you state what you intend to deploy without having to write the sequence of programming commands to create it.
+This approach lets you state what you intend to deploy without having to write the sequence of programming commands to create it.
 You can deploy not only virtual machines, but also the network infrastructure, storage systems, and any other resources you might need.

 ### Infrastructure configuration